Over the last few weeks, I’ve been lamenting the loss of many things that once existed, once upon a time.

 Other, more insignificant items just simply disappeared into the mists of time, as the manufacturers were slowly bought out by overseas companies and in their desire for globalisation, parochial items made for what seems, to them, to be too small for their economies of scale were no longer made.

-Of course, as a child over 60 years ago, most of thise items were confectionary.
-Names of brands such as Hoadleys and Rowntree have long since disappeared.
-Products like licorice squares, polly waffles, toscas and crispins have gone too.
+Of course, as a child over 60 years ago, most of these items were confectionary.
+Names of brands such as Hoadley’s and Rowntree have long since disappeared.
+Products like licorice squares, polly waffles, toscas and Crispins have gone too.

-Some products like Kit Kats still exist, but are made by new manufacturers like Nestle but with the change no longer taste anything like they used to.
+Some products like Kit Kats still exist but are made by new manufacturers like Nestle with the change no longer taste anything like they used to.

-But what started of this lament for the old days was triggered by seeing an old, old favourite called Life Savers, which came in friut flavours, peppermint, and musk.
-My all time favourite was musk and walking through the supermarket I saw the words Life Savers on a box almost hidden on the bottom shelf and lo and behold they had musk.
+But what started this lament for the old days was triggered by seeing an old, old favourite called Life Savers, which came in fruit flavours, peppermint, and musk.
+My all-time favourite was musk and walking through the supermarket I saw the words Life Savers on a box almost hidden on the bottom shelf and lo and behold they had musk.

-The packaging had changed, the manufacturer had changed, but that timeless confectionary had reappeared.
+The packaging had changed, and the manufacturer had changed, but that timeless confectionery had reappeared.
 Given its shelf location, I don’t think it will be for long.